DavidVentura/blog/blog/raw/translator-live/POST.md

 [^pix-budget]: I picked 650k pixels as my budget, seemed fine.
 0.14x the pixel count of the full size screenshot.

 Then, the recognition model can be quantized.
 The published version uses `fp32` for its calculations, and it can be quantized to either `fp16` or `int8`, both of which have instructions that accelerate common operations at the hardware level ([sdot](https://developer.arm.com/documentation/ddi0596/2020-12/SIMD-FP-Instructions/SDOT--vector---Dot-Product-signed-arithmetic--vector--) and [fp16](https://developer.arm.com/documentation/101754/0624/armclang-Reference/Other-Compiler-specific-Features/Supported-architecture-features/Floating-point-extensions)).
-By quantizing to int8, the same screenshot executes in ~800ms.
+By quantizing to int8, the same screenshot executes in ~1200ms.

-While this is a huge win for low effort, this brings us down to ~1s, which is not fast enough.
+While this is a huge win for low effort, this brings us down to ~1.3s, which is not fast enough.

-Though, the recognition scales with text length (obviously, more text = more to recognize), so for small signs / few words, it's actually.. okay.

-In this example, recognition has little work to do, and it finishes in 50~100ms, which is good enough to try out a live overlay:
+But that ~1.3s is for a screenshot _packed_ with text.
+Recognition scales with the amount of text (obviously, more text = more to recognize), so for small sign it should finish in 50~100ms, which is good enough to try out a live overlay:

 <center>
 <video controls>